 - Critical Reading and Writing for Postgraduates by Wallace and Wray

-This is a skill that makes you a better person.
-It makes you a critical and rational thinker.
+Critical thinking is a skill that makes you a better person.
+It is a skill that can be learned and studied.
+It transforms you from being a primitive monkey 🙂 to a critical and rational thinker.
 This is not poetry here! this skill is crucial if you want to survive in a hypocritical environment.
 Some academics will throw at you all sort of logical fallacies and if you are not equipped, you might be fooled quite easily.

-Learn how to detect logical fallacies and how to avoid them yourself in your writing and in your speech.
+Learn how to detect logical fallacies and how to avoid them yourself in your writing.
 You have no idea of how much logical fallacies I detect on a daily basis (some people find that quite charming about me while others avoid saying anything in front of me).

 You need to be able to detect fallacies committed by writers in articles or books.
 In the scientific disciplines, there are many fallacies committed most famous of these are the fallacies pertaining to the statistical fields: due to small sample or biased sample , or rushed generalisations etc.